-Prepaid insurance 7 937 Frepaid insulance 1,931 -
+Prepaid insurance - 7,937

 Prepayments represent payments in advance of receipt of goods or services or that part of expenditure made in one accounting period covering a term extending beyond that period.

 Note 6: How we finance our operations

 This section provides information on the sources of finance utilised by the Board during its operations, along with interest expenses (the cost of borrowings) and other information related to financing activities of GKTOLMB.